curiousTauseef/Deep-Learning-Annotation/README.md

 - You can directly download the two CSVs and run the corresponding classification notebooks, from this [link](https://github.com/Nightherald/Deep-Learning-Annotation/tree/main/parser_eda_extract/Dataset) (we already uploaded them on Github)
 - You can download the [parser_eda_extract.ipynb file](https://github.com/Nightherald/Deep-Learning-Annotation/blob/main/parser_eda_extract/parser_eda_extract.ipynb), along with the [research theme folder](https://github.com/Nightherald/Deep-Learning-Annotation/tree/main/parser_eda_extract/research_theme)

 The original raw data is included in the **research theme** folder.
 Before getting to the analysis, you should also unzip the **documents** folder in order for the **parser_eda_extract.ipynb** to perform correctly.
 Two csv files will be extracted, so that you can import them to their respective notebooks - one for binary and one for multiclass classification purposes.
-The third notebooks is used for prediction purposes.
 Notebooks are fully commented, however you can always look at the report for further explanations.

 On the same note you should also download the heldout csv with the same options as before: